DeXianProtocol/dexianprotocol.github.io/index.md

 ## How does DSE (DeXian Staking Earning) work before Babylon smart contracts go live?

-The DSE currently operates in a centralized way and it is an early verification product before the official decentralized service goes live (will be available when Babylon is launched).
+The DeXian Staking Earning currently operates in a centralized way and it is an early verification product before the official decentralized service goes live (will be available when Babylon is launched).

 The following are illustrative examples.